PROFeNoM/AlphaZero/README.md

 #### Heuristic

+During the early game (less than 20 moves), positional features, liberties and difference between scores are used to evaluate the board.
-The heuristic used is the most basic one, which is based on the difference between scores, from the perspective of the agent.
+During the remaining of the game, the heuristic used is the most basic one, which is based on the difference between scores, from the perspective of the agent.

 #### Openings

-Because it doesn't make any sense to waste time on an alpha-beta search of depth 1 during the early game, opening moves (https://forums.online-go.com/t/weird-and-wonderful-9x9-openings/20520/39) are used - if they are available, else a random move - to speed up the search.
+Because it doesn't make any sense to waste time on an alpha-beta search of depth 1 during the early game, moves are taken - if they exist - from the samples provided, else, an AlphaBeta search of depth 0 is performed, since GNU Go's moves are obviously better crafted.

 Fuseki's opening could have been used, but I'm not playing for the sake of the tournament.